grimmgr/Password-Generator/README.md

 # Password Generator

-- an app to generate random passwords containing the user's choice of uppercase letters, lowercase letters, numbers, and special characters
+- An app to generate random passwords containing the user's choice of uppercase letters, lowercase letters, numbers, and special characters